peter201943/course-eval/README.md

 See the latest discussion [notes](documents/discussions/) for more detailed information, including proposals.

+If you have a security concern, please check the [SECURITY](documents/public/SECURITY.md) for help.

 ## Getting Started
 Please join us on [Discord](https://discord.gg/QKBxxSS9), we are largely focused on *discussing* and *documenting* steps as opposed to outright *programming*.